 Art & Design

 The Hakone Open-Air Museum, is an outdoor sculpture gallery that plays with nature.
-Situated in the mountains of Hakone, spreads across 70,000 square meters with beautiful views of the surrounding mountains.
-This museum opened in 1969 and was the very first of its kind in Japan.
+Situated in the mountains of Hakone , it spreads across 70,000 square meters and has beautiful views of the surrounding mountains.
+This art museum opened in 1969 and was the very first outdoor gallery in Japan.
 The museum is the perfect spot to go for a leisurely stroll surrounded by nature, all the while appreciating great art.
 Needless to say, it's a popular spot for impressive Instagram snaps.

 You can reach the museum by train and bus.

 You can take the Tokaido Shinkansen from Tokyo Station to Odawara Station, then the Hakone Tozan Line train to Chokoku-no-Mori Station.
 The Hakone Open-Air Museum is just a short distance from Chokoku-no-Mori Station.
 Both trains and buses run from Shinjuku to Hakone.